,

 Availability: In stock

-We also love romaine, because it is high in phytonutrients, such as Vitamin A and Vitamin K. We were happy to find that just one cup of romaine provides 4,094 units of vitamin A (82% of Daily Recommended Value) and 48.2 micrograms of vitamin K (60% of Daily Recommended Value).
+We also love romaine because it is high in phytonutrients, such as Vitamin A and Vitamin K. We were happy to find out that just one cup of romaine provides 4,094 units of vitamin A (82% of Daily Recommended Value) and 48.2 micrograms of vitamin K (60% of Daily Recommended Value).

-And we were also happy to find that romaine might even help our brains!
 Yes, you read that right.
-We stumbled upon this fascinating scientific report that found that phytochemicals in romaine may have neuroprotective effects.
-The paper doesn’t have the most catchy title – Antineurodegenerative Effect of Phenolic Extracts and Caffeic Acid Derivatives in Romaine Lettuce on Neuron-Like PC-12 Cells – but that’s okay, the results are pretty significant.
+We stumbled upon a fascinating scientific report that discovered that phytochemicals in romaine have neuroprotective effects.
+The paper doesn’t have the most catchy title – ‘Antineurodegenerative Effect of Phenolic Extracts and Caffeic Acid Derivatives in Romaine Lettuce on Neuron-Like PC-12 Cells’ – but that’s okay, the results are pretty significant.
 The authors, Im and colleagues (2010), sum up their findings (or skip down to the bottom of the paragraph for our summary):

-The phenolic extract of romaine lettuce protected PC-12 cells [neuron-like cells] against oxidative stress caused by H2O2 in a dose-dependent manner.
+“The phenolic extract of romaine lettuce protected PC-12 cells [neuron-like cells] against oxidative stress caused by H2O2 in a dose-dependent manner.
 Isochlorogenic acid, one of the phenolics in romaine lettuce, showed stronger neuroprotection than the other three caffeic acid derivatives also found in the lettuce.
-Although romaine lettuce had lower levels of phenolics and antioxidant capacity compared to other common vegetables, its contribution to total antioxidant capacity and anti-neurodegenerative effect in human diets would be higher because of higher amounts of its daily per capita consumption compared to other common vegetables.*
+Although romaine lettuce had lower levels of phenolics and antioxidant capacity compared to other common vegetables, its contribution to total antioxidant capacity and anti-neurodegenerative effect in human diets would be higher because of higher amounts of its daily per capita consumption compared to other common vegetables.”*

 Check out our Musing on the powerful protective effects and health benefits of the humble lettuce.